Joy-Anna Duggar’s Adorable Son Gideon Tricks Her With Treats In Sweet Instagram Video

 “He must love a whole lot!” she wrote.
 “Cuz for me to share my food takes a whole lot of love!’

-Austin Forsyth doesn’t make an appearance in the family video, which Joy-Anna Duggar shared along with the caption, “Feeling the love!”
 However, as previously reported by The Inquisitr, it definitely looks like Joy-Anna’s hubby was feeling the love in another of the Duggar daughter’s recent Instagram posts.
 In a snapshot that she shared with her 890,000 followers, the barefoot mother of one can be seen giving Austin an affectionate greeting.
 She was so happy to see Austin because he had been away helping victims of the hurricane that recently ravaged the Bahamas.

 The Forsyth family’s sweet Instagram posts come just days after Joy-Anna’s cousin Amy praised her for her strength.
 Joy-Anna suffered a miscarriage in July, but she didn’t let the tragedy stop her from attending Amy’s baby shower last month.
 According to The Hollywood Gossip, Joy-Anna had to leave the event early for mysterious reasons that Amy did not reveal.
 However, in response to fans’ questions about her cousin’s absence in photos taken at the event, Amy revealed that she is doing well.